Ndefected15/Nicholas-Defex/README.md

 ## Description:

-A professional deployeed react portfolio of work samples
+A professional deployed react portfolio of work samples

 ## Installation: